Desk with Laptop, Calculator, Files and small model of house with epc colours

 The floor design was consistent across the whole of the floor area, the roof design was too, and there were two distinct wall types.

-This lead to a 'standard' breakdown and modelling of the property.
+This led to a 'standard' breakdown and modelling of the property, although we needed to work with the curved walls.

 Basic Geometric Measurements